Vuslat D. Katsanis

 MinEastry of Postcollapse Art and Culture

-An artist-run space in Zurich, Switzerland
+An Art & Research Space in Zurich, Switzerland

 A Socially Just Classroom: Transdisciplinary Approaches to Teaching Writing Across the Humanities